-Profiles may be suspended if they include or share content that violates our user content and conduct policies.
+Profiles or pages may be suspended if they include or share content that violates our user content and conduct policies.

 Examples of violations